Gallotia galloti

-Gallotia galloti (Gallot's lizard, Tenerife lizard, or Western Canaries lizard) is a species of wall lizard in genus Gallotia.
-It is endemic to the Canary Islands of Tenerife and La Palma.
+Gallotia galloti, also known commonly as Gallot's lizard, the Tenerife lizard, and the Western Canaries lizard, is a species of wall lizard in the genus Gallotia.
+The species is native to the Canary Islands of Tenerife and La Palma.
+Unlike most larger species of its genus, G. galloti is a commonly found animal.
+There are four recognized subspecies.

+Taxonomy

 Both the generic name, Gallotia, and the specific name, galloti, are in honor of D. Gallot, an amateur naturalist, who collected the type specimen.